Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/Assignment and Local State/README.md

 We will accomplish this using a technique known as delayed evaluation.
 (217-218)"

-"From the point of view of one part of a complex process, the other parts appear to change with time. ey have hidden time-varying local state.
+"From the point of view of one part of a complex process, the other parts appear to change with time.
+They have hidden time-varying local state.
 If we wish to write computer programs whose structure reflects this decomposition, we make computational objects (such as bank accounts and random-number generators) whose behavior changes with time.
 We model state with local state variables, and we model the changes of state with assignments to those variables.
 (228)"

+"substitution is based ultimately on the notion that the symbols in our language are essentially names for values.
+But as soon as we introduce set! and the idea that the value of a variable can change, a variable can no longer be simply a name.
+Now a variable somehow refers to a place where a value can be stored, and the value stored at this place can change.
+(231)"